A Brief History of the Collection

 They decided to combine their individual collections, and these became the foundation of the Devonshire Collection of Period Costume.
 The first parade, in Oldway Mansion, was such a success that there were many requests for a repeat.
 In these early stages the garments were shown in carefully mounted and detailed parades, presented in stately homes in Devon in aid of various charities.

 During this period the work of the Collection became widely known and in 1972, at the suggestion of the Victoria and Albert Museum, it was included in the BBC television series, Collectors’ World.
 As a result of this wider publicity, many interesting and valuable items were presented to the Devonshire Collection.
 It became obvious that a permanent home should be found and in 1974 the first summer exhibition was opened at 10a High Street, Totnes.
-A new themed exhibition has been mounted every year since then.
+A new exhibition was then mounted almost every year until 2024.

-In 1987, thanks to the generous interest of the late Douglas and Priscilla Mitchell, the Collection moved to more spacious premises at Bogan House, opposite the Market Square in Totnes, and was now a museum — The Totnes Fashion & Textiles Museum.
+In 1987, thanks to the generous interest of the late Douglas and Priscilla Mitchell, the Collection moved to more spacious premises at Bogan House, opposite the Market Square in Totnes, and became a museum — The Totnes Fashion & Textiles Museum.

-Over the years of its existence the Collection, through the inspired enthusiasm of its original founders and subsequent volunteer groups, has become established as an extensive, much valued and beautifully presented collection of period dress, unique of its kind.
+Over the years of its existence the Collection, through the inspired enthusiasm of its original founders and subsequent custodians, has become established as an extensive and much valued collection of period dress, unique of its kind.